* Served as a senior strategic advisor to then-Democratic National Committee chairman Ron Brown from 1989-92

-Born in 1944, Rob Stein was a practicing attorney from 1968 until 1978, at which time he left the legal profession to spend the ensuing decade working for an array of nonprofit organizations, including Clergy and Laity Concerned, a New York-based group formed 13 years earlier by the National Council of Churches.
+Born on October 26, 1943, Rob Stein was a practicing attorney from 1968 until 1978, at which time he left the legal profession to spend the ensuing decade working for an array of nonprofit organizations, including Clergy and Laity Concerned, a New York-based group formed 13 years earlier by the National Council of Churches.
 Thereafter, Stein served as a senior strategic adviser to Democratic National Committee chairman Ron Brown from 1989-92; chief of staff at the Clinton–Gore Transition Team’s Washington office in 1992-93; and chief of staff at the U.S. Commerce Department from 1993-95.
 Next came a six-year stint (1996-2002) as a private equity investor.

 At that point, Stein’s political passions took him in a wholly different direction.
 One morning shortly after the 2002 mid-term elections, Stein recounts, he awakened to the realization that he was now “living in a one-party country”—a reference to the fact that Republicans were in control of the White House and both Houses of Congress.
 Deeply frustrated by that state of affairs, he resolved to study the history and tactics of the conservative movement in order to determine why it was winning the political battle.